Prince William County, Virginia: Top employers

 Prince William and neighboring Loudoun County are home to millions of square feet of data centers.

 Education

-Secondary
+K-12

 Prince William County Public Schools is the second largest school system in Virginia (having, circa 2007, overtaken Virginia Beach City Public Schools).
 The system consists of 57 elementary, 16 middle, and 13 high schools, as well as a virtual high school, two traditional schools, three special education schools, and two alternative schools.
 The Superintendent of Prince William County Public Schools is Dr. LaTanya McDade.
 The system has a television station called PWCS-TV.
 It is programmed and operated by Prince William County Public Schools' Media Production Services Department and is accessible to Comcast and Verizon subscribers in Prince William County.

 The county system serves all parts of the county except for Marine Corps Base Quantico, which is served by the Department of Defense Education Activity (DoDEA).
 The DoDEA high school is Quantico Middle High School.